 5.)
 A real man never chooses hobbies over marriage or family.

 I love golf.
 I would love to play every day.
+I know guys who take Atlanta Tennis Lessons and love it.
+There’s nothing wrong with me having a hobby.
 But I also have two kids and a wife.
 I have a full-time job.
 I have a blog.
 And there are only twenty fours in a day.
 Something must go to the back burner.
 A real man understands that “something” is not his wife and kids, his job, or his relationship with God.
 There are seasons of life where golf, fishing, or hunting must take a backseat.

 Hobbies are just that…hobbies.
 Extra.
 A real man never chooses a hobby over family or God.